ibiruai/cstrike-superhero-server/README.md

-## About my server
+## About

-I have been editing SuperHero Mod plugin, its heroes, and porting new heroes from other plugins for my Counter-Strike 1.6 server.
-This repository helps me track my edits.
+I was editing SuperHero Mod plugin, its heroes, and porting new heroes from other plugins for my Counter-Strike 1.6 server.
+This repository helped me track my edits.

 Things I did